You must have come across such stellar examples of advertisements with catchy phrases that you’d been using in your day-to-day activities, isn’t it?

 Click Here to Book Your Seats Now!

 Copywriting does not mean what it sounds, as it isn’t about copying the goodness from anywhere.
-Following smart tips, it should rather present unique thoughts that invoke thoughts in the minds of readers, too.
-The more unique a copy is, the more effectively does it turn a claptrap into an sensible and interesting persuader.
+Following smart tips, it should rather present unique thoughts that invoke thoughts in the minds of the readers, too.
+The more unique a copy is, the more effectively does it turn from a claptrap into a sensible and interesting persuader.